splunk/splunk-ansible/docs/CONTRIBUTING.md

 Look through our [issue tracker](https://github.com/splunk/splunk-ansible/issues) to find problems to fix!
 Feel free to comment and tag corresponding stakeholders or full-time maintainers of this project with any questions or concerns.

 ##### Pull Requests
 What is a "pull request"?
 It informs the project's core developers about the changes you want to review and merge.
-Pull requests are stored on [GitHub servers](https://github.com/splunk/splunk-ansible/pulls).
+Once you submit a pull request, it enters a stage of code review where you and others can discuss its potential modifications and even add more commits to it later on.

-Once you submit a pull request, we can discuss its potential modifications and even add more commits to it later on.
-There's an excellent tutorial on how Pull Requests work in the [GitHub Help Center](https://help.github.com/articles/using-pull-requests/).
+If you want to learn more, please consult this [tutorial on how pull requests work](https://help.github.com/articles/using-pull-requests/) in the [GitHub Help Center](https://help.github.com/).

 Here's an overview of how you can make a pull request against this project:
 1. Fork the [splunk-ansible GitHub repository](https://github.com/splunk/splunk-ansible/issues)